Allan Ebenezer Ker VC

 His citation concluded: “Although Lieutenant Ker was very exhausted from want of food and gas poisoning, and from the supreme exertions he had made during ten hours of the most severe bombardment, fighting and attending to the wounded, he refused to surrender until all his ammunition was exhausted and his position was rushed by a large number of the enemy.
 His behaviour throughout the day was absolutely cool and fearless, and by his determination he was materially instrumental in holding up for three hours more than five hundred of the enemy.”

-Allan was a prisoner until December 1918 when he was finally repatriated and only then learned of his award and his new-found fame.
+Allan was a prisoner of war, held at Karlsruhe and then Beeskow in der Mark until 16th December 1918 when he was finally repatriated and only then learned of his award and his new-found fame.
 He was gazetted for the VC on 4th September 1919 and presented with the medal by King George V at Buckingham Palace on 26th November 1919.
 After the war, he became a practising solicitor.
 Using his skills as a solicitor, the Army attached him next to the Advocate General’s department before promotion to Captain and attachment to the War Office as a staff officer.

-In 1940, however, Allan Ker was recalled for the second World War and served on the Directorate of the Chief of the Imperial Staff at the War Office.
+Allan moved to India, where he became a partner in Clarke, Rawlins, Ker and Co, Solicitors of Calcutta.
+He was suspended from acting in the High Court for a minor rule infringement in 1937.
+In 1940, however, Allan Ker was recalled for the Second World War and served on the Directorate of the Chief of the Imperial Staff at the War Office.
 He attended the Potsdam Conference and was awarded a Knight of the Order of Military Merit of Brazil for his services.
 Anthony Powell later used him as the inspiration for the character of Colonel Finn in his novels The Soldier’s Art (1966) and The Military Philosophers (1968).

 BURIAL PLACE: WEST HAMPSTEAD CEMETERY, LONDON.